hareeshgit2024/localstack-demo/README.md

   - Receive Messages from the Queue: Consumers (applications or services) retrieve messages from the queue using the ReceiveMessage API.
 Once retrieved, the message remains hidden (invisibility timeout) for a configurable period to avoid duplicate processing.
   - Delete Messages: After processing, consumers delete the message from the queue using the DeleteMessage API.

+### AWS Subscription ###
-- **AWS Subscription** To send messages from an SNS topic to an SQS queue, you can use an AWS subscription to link the SNS topic to the SQS queue.
+To send messages from an SNS topic to an SQS queue, you can use an AWS subscription to link the SNS topic to the SQS queue.
 This allows messages published to the SNS topic to be automatically delivered to the SQS queue.

 Steps Involved :
   - Ensure SNS topic is created.
   - Ensure SQS queue is created.
   - Create a subscription that links the SNS topic to the SQS queue.

+### AWS CloudFormation ###
+is a service that allows you to define and provision AWS infrastructure using declarative templates.
+These templates are typically written in JSON or YAML format and describe the resources you want to create, modify, or delete in your AWS environment.
+CloudFormation manages the provisioning of these resources in an automated and consistent manner.

 ---------------------------